Use Google Calendar to send SMS reminders before appointments

 RELATED: Understand the basics behind SMS integrations, including how they work.

 Making these ‘bridges’ just requires a few steps which we will take you through.
-The best part about it is that they are entirely customizable.
+The best part about it is that they are entirely customisable.
 Once you get the hang of building automations in Zapier, you’ll start creating even more!
 Let’s get started.

 6 simple steps for automating SMS calendar reminders